 Couples and Families

-- I work in youth protection services and I’m scheduled to assess a family where a mom is changing sex and becoming a man.
+- I work in youth protection services and I’m scheduled to assess a family where a parent is transitioning from assigned female to their male identity.
 How do I assess fairly what’s in the best interest of the children?